Aaronontheweb/dotnet-cursor-rules/README.md

 ## How to Use This Repository

-Copy the relevant rules you want to use into your project's `.cursor/rules` directory OR add them as global rules in the Cursor ide.
+Copy the relevant rules you want to use into your project's `.cursor/rules` directory OR add them as global rules in the Cursor IDE.

 ## 📚 Available Rule Sets